Stefan Jędrychowski: Career and activities

-Later he continued his activities in the Polish committee of national liberation’ (PKWN), which was formed on 22 July 1944.
+Later Jędrychowski continued his activities in the Polish Committee of National Liberation (PKWN), which was formed on 22 July 1944.
 Shortly after he began to serve as the PKWN's representative in Moscow.
 He was also the Warsaw government's delegate in France in 1945.
 In addition, he headed the department of information and propaganda under the PKWN.
 From 1945 to 1947 he served as minister of navigation and foreign trade in the national unity government.
-Next he joined the Polish United Workers' party.
+Next he joined the Polish United Workers' Party.
 And he became an alternate member of the party's central committee or politburo.

-He served as the vice president or deputy prime minister at the Polish cabinet, also known as Rada Ministrów, from 12 December 1951 to 24 October 1956.
+Jędrychowski served as the vice president or deputy prime minister at the Polish cabinet, also known as Rada Ministrów, from 12 December 1951 to 24 October 1956.
 He worked as the head of the planning office, Komisja Planowania, from 1956 to 1971.
 He was also promoted to the full membership of the party's central committee on 21 October 1956, being one of nine members.
 At the committee he assumed the post of chief economic advisor.
 He served as the minister of foreign affairs from 22 December 1968 to 22 December 1971.
 In December 1971, his membership at the central committee of the party ended.
 Next he was named minister of finance on 22 December 1971, and his term ended on 21 November 1974.